adamsteff/capstone_create_blue_green_pipeline/README.md

 ## Project Overview
 In this project, we had to build a CI/CD pipeline for a microservices application.
 I've designed this CI/CD pipeline to work with Jenkins, and it follows this blue/green deployment methodology.
 This project has **three** braches **master**, **blue** & **green**.

-In terms of the type of application this pipeline is deploying I've decided to create a simple **PHP** application which is built into a docker image.
+In terms of the type of application this pipeline is deploying, I decided to create a simple **PHP** application which is built into a docker image.
 My reasons for this is I'm application development by trade, and we build our API in **PHP**.

 ## Installation
 In order to run this CI/CD pipeline, you will first need access to **Jenkins**, and have an **AWS** account.
 You will also need to install the **Blue Ocean** and **AWS pipeline** plugins.